A long history

 An annus mirabilis

-It won’t be long until we mark the tenth anniversary of our annus mirabilis, 2009.
+The year 2009 was something of an annus mirabilis for us.
 The year began with our organising a competition to find a pipe ‘anthem’ for East Lothian.
 Entries came from all around the world and culminated in a live play-off in Haddington.
 In front of a large audience, one of Scotland’s finest piping composers, Bruce Thomson, won with his 6/8 tune, The Haddington Turnpike.

 From this event, we went on to organise a series of massed band performances around the county to bring all the local bands together and to showcase our new anthem.
 The events resulted in our winning two awards, including a gold award, at the 2009 Scottish Event Awards.